Configuring MySQL and MariaDB

 Configure application login

-Edit the file $.
-TOMCAT_HOME/openkm.properties
+Edit the file $TOMCAT_HOME/openkm.properties

 authentication.openkm.database=true